apollographql/docs/src/content/graphos/metrics/notifications/performance-alerts.md

 > Performance alerts require a [paid plan](https://www.apollographql.com/pricing/).
 They are currently experimental.

-Apollo Studio can notify your team's Slack workspace or Pagerduty instance whenever a particular metric (such as error rate) for a particular GraphQL operation exceeds a defined threshold.
+GraphOS can notify your team's Slack workspace or Pagerduty instance whenever a particular metric (such as error rate) for a particular GraphQL operation exceeds a defined threshold.
 This is useful for detecting anomalies, especially following a release.

 <img src="../../img/integrations/slack-notification.png" width="500" class="screenshot" alt="Performance alert" />